jSunpayco/dota-drafter-backend/README.md

 This is the backend component for the DOTA Drafter application in this [repo](https://github.com/jSunpayco/dota_drafter)

 This is written using NodeJS, ExpressJS, and the data is gathered from Mongo Atlas.

-Additionally, it has been deployed to Vercel.
+Note: This project is no longer deployed on Vercel, and is now required to be run locally.

-## Running the app locally
+## Running the app

 Go to the main directory of the project and open command line to enter the following commands to run the backend: